-The Emmy nominations came out last week and have us hopeful that a new crop of winners will be awarded at this year's ceremony.
+The Emmy nominations came out in July and with the show coming up this weekend, we're hopeful that a new crop of winners will be awarded at this year's ceremony.
 However, if you're a dedicated TV fan — and Emmy watcher — you're used to the disappointment that comes when your favorite TV actor goes home empty-handed.
 But that's nothing compared to how these actual TV stars must feel — none of them have ever won an Emmy, but we bet you thought they did.

 Jason Alexander is the only member of Seinfeld's foursome to never have won an Emmy.
 Classic Costanza.

 Though she was nominated five years in a row for playing groundbreaking character Samantha Jones on Sex and the City, Cattrall never took home the gold (her costars Sarah Jessica Parker and Cynthia Nixon did win, though).